tfabris/BlueGigaEmpeg/README.md

  - Next Track
  - Rewind
  - Fast Forward
+ - Stop
+   - Pressing Stop on the car stereo should pause the empeg.
  - Shuffle
    - Note: Shuffle is implemented as a toggle on/off command.
 If your stereo has a feature to display the current shuffling state (displaying whether